mitsuhiko/deser/README.md

 ## Safety

 Deser (currently) uses excessive amounts of unsafe code internally.
+It is not vetted and it is likely completely wrong.
+If this design turns out to be useful there will be need to be a re-design of the internals.

 ## License and Links